 I’m an unlikely homeschooler, if there ever was one.
-It was not my original intent to homeschool my children, but nearly four years in now, I am a “true believer”.
+It was not my original intent to homeschool my children, but several years in now, I am a “true believer”.

 It had been a difficult year adjusting to having two children.
 I spent most of my days feeling completely at my wits end, dealing with a very needy infant who refused to nap during the day and suffered from chronic acid reflux, and a toddler who reacted badly to getting the short end of his mother’s attention.

 Now I can’t imagine not getting to teach them every day and see their love of learning come alive.
 It has enriched my life and grown my faith in ways they will probably never fully realize or appreciate.